nenenkanyison-collab/GRC-portfolio-for-Flash-Export-/README.md

  How to Use This Repo
 1. Review `Portfolio-Summary.pdf` for a 2-minute overview.
 2. Open documents in `/docs` to see full detail.
-3. All documents are editable.
-Replace "Apex Exports" with your own fictional company if needed.

 Notes
 This is a fictional project created for portfolio purposes.
 No real company data was used.
 Built with zero budget using free resources and public frameworks.